Physician Assistant M.S.

 Master of Science in Physician Assistant Studies (MSPAS) | Expected start May 2020

 Master of Science in Physician Assistant Studies.
-Prepare for a career providing exceptional healthcare.
-You'll work with physician and surgical teams in diverse settings, including primary care and family medicine, emergency medicine, surgery, psychiatry and sub-specialty areas.
+Prepare for a career providing exceptional, compassionate healthcare.
+You'll graduate prepared to work with physician and surgical teams in diverse settings, including primary care and family medicine, emergency medicine, surgery, psychiatry and sub-specialty areas.
 PAs are in high demand— U.S. News and World Report ranks physician assistant 4th among best healthcare jobs.

 Northwestern's new physician assistant master's degree